RihabFekii/PySpark-AI-service-data-processing-NiFi/Readme.md

 ## Used technologies

-- [Conext Broker](https://fiware-orion.readthedocs.io/en/master/): A FIWARE generic enbaler to manage context data in real time.
+- [FIWARE Context Broker](https://fiware-orion.readthedocs.io/en/master/): A FIWARE generic enabler to manage context data in real time.
 It allows you to manage the entire lifecycle of context information including updates, queries, registrations and subscriptions.

 - [DRACO](https://github.com/ging/fiware-draco): A FIWARE generic enabler for managing the history of context data.
 Internally, Draco is based on [Apache NiFi](https://nifi.apache.org/docs.html), NiFi is a dataflow system based on the concepts of flow-based programming.
 It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
 It was built to automate the flow of data between systems.